 POZEN is creating a GI-safer form of aspirin franchise of product candidates – the PA product platform.
 The investigational PA pipeline of cost-effective, integrated therapies is designed to enable the full power of aspirin by reducing its gastrointestinal damage.

 To maximize the global sales potential of the PA product portfolio, identifying the right partner for PA8140 and PA32540, who can bring this potentially life-saving product to patients, has been a key activity for POZEN.
 In September 2013, we signed an exclusive license agreement with Sanofi US for the commercialization of PA8140 and PA32540.
-Under the terms of the agreement, Sanofi will have exclusive rights to commercialize all PA combinations that contain 325 mg or less of enteric-coated aspirin in the United States.
+Under the terms of the agreement, Sanofi would have had exclusive rights to commercialize all PA combinations that contain 325 mg or less of enteric-coated aspirin in the United States.
+In November, 2014, we executed a termination agreement with Sanofi US terminating the license agreement for PA.
+As of the termination date, all licenses granted to Sanofi US were terminated and all rights to the products licensed to Sanofi US under the agreement reverted to us.
+We are currently evaluating all strategic options available to us now that we have full ownership of the PA products.
 Ex-US partnership discussions continue to progress.

 PA Proof of Concept Study Results